Zendesk Integration

 ## Prerequisites

-* Asset Panda has External Entities enabled
+* External Entities enabled in Asset Panda Pro

-## Zendesk Tasks&#x20;
+## Zendesk tasks&#x20;

 ### Install the Asset Panda App <a href="#install-app" id="install-app"></a>